kube-burner/kube-burner/docs/reference/configuration.md

 ### default
 - Deletes all namespaced resources created by kube-burner
 - Deletes the namespaces created by kube-burner, hence their child objects too
-- Namespace deletion is performed after resources are removed
 - Deletes cluster-scoped objects created by kube-burner

 ### gvr